 The report is based on questionnaire returns from the participant, a number of colleagues and patients.

 The participant was asked to involve a sufficient number of colleagues (a recommended minimum of 13 returns) and of patients (a recommended minimum number of 25 returns) to obtain valid and reliable results.

-The participant and their colleagues complete an online questionnaire and the service users post them in paper form, or complete through an online questionnaire.
+The participant and their colleagues complete an online questionnaire and patients post them in paper form, or complete an online questionnaire.

-We don’t know the identity of the colleagues or service user feedback.
+We don’t know the identity of the colleagues or patients providing feedback.

 He/she should add the ACP 360 report to their appraisal folder and provide this to their appraiser in good time and at least a week before the appraisal meeting.

 There is also the option for them to send the report directly to their assigned appraiser.

 What should I do before the appraisal meeting?

 The appraiser should take time to read through the report and note any domains in which the appraisee is scoring significantly outside the norms of the benchmark data.

 Where there are extreme scores, it is important to check the number of returns for the items in that domain.